-But try to avoid too much ice.
-When ice thaws and refreezes it can wreak havoc on your yard.
+But try to avoid letting too much ice build up on your grass.
+When ice thaws and refreezes, it can wreak havoc on your yard.
 Do what you can to remove ice deposits from your lawn and keep it dry.

 That said, you should be careful when using rock salt or other ice-melting agents on your grass.
-If you used too often or in large quantities, the salt can damage your lawn.
+If used too often or in large quantities, the salt can damage your lawn.

-You want to avoid excessive foot traffic on your lawn during the winter months.
-Although your grass can definitely withstand some wear and tear, you want to avoid creating a path anywhere on the lawn.
+Avoid excessive foot traffic on your lawn during the winter months.
+Although your grass can withstand some wear and tear, repetitive traffic risks damaging the crowns of your grass.
 These areas may have trouble recovering in spring.

-Follow these tips and your lawn is likely to have a great period of growth in the spring and summer.
+Follow these tips, and your lawn is likely to have a great period of growth in the spring and summer.